-After serving as a youth pastor for several years, Billy Humphrey helped plant International House of Prayer (IHOP) in Atlanta, where he has served as a director and co-pastor since 2004.
-In 2017 Billy co-founded OneRace Movement alongside Bishop Garland Hunt.
-In addition to his pastoral work, Humphrey is the author of three books: The Culture of the Kingdom, Until He Comes and To Know Him.
+After serving as a youth pastor, Billy Humphrey helped plant IHOP Atlanta, where he has served as a director since 2004.
+In 2017 Billy co-founded OneRace.
+Billy is the author of three books: The Culture of the Kingdom, Until He Comes, and To Know Him.
 Billy and his wife Maribeth have four children, Evan, Siah, Coby & Riah.
-Billy’s interests include Family, Football & Fishing, in that order.

-Garland R. Hunt is the Senior Pastor of The Father’s House.
+Garland Hunt is the Senior Pastor of The Father’s House.
 After pursuing a career in law, Hunt founded the Raleigh International Church in 1993 and served as senior pastor, with a mission to facilitate reconciliation in Raleigh, NC.
-Hunt moved from Raleigh, NC, back to his hometown of Atlanta, GA, to serve as executive pastor of The Father’s House.
-He also acted as a chief operating officer of the church, while providing leadership development and training to staff and members.
-His executive leadership also includes the Fellowship of International Churches, Wellington Boone Ministries, and New Generation Campus Ministries.
-In 2017 Hunt co-founded OneRace Movement alongside Billy Humphrey.
-Bishop Hunt and his wife Pastor Eileen Hunt have three grown children and several grandchildren.
-In his spare time, Hunt enjoys rooting for the Falcons and the Hawks.
+In 2017 Hunt co-founded OneRace.
+Hunt and his wife Eileen have three children and several grandchildren.

-Josh Clemons joined OneRace Movement in 2017 and serves as the Co-Director of the movement.
+Josh joined OneRace Movement in 2017 and serves as the Co-Director.
 Josh is an adjunct professor at Oral Roberts University, where he received his Master of Divinity in Biblical Studies, as well as Beulah Heights University.
-Previously, he served as the Local Crusade Director for Christ for All Nations, where God marked his heart to see America saved.
 Josh resides in Atlanta with his wife Lakisha, and their sons Langston and Ellington.

 Léonce Crump Jr. is an author, international speaker, and the founder and senior pastor of Renovation Church in Atlanta.
 In 2008 Crump answered God’s call to relocate from Tennessee to Atlanta and begin the process of planting Renovation Church.
 He details the obstacles he and his family faced and the revelations he uncovered during this process in Renovate: Changing Who You Are by Loving Where You Are.